Skip to main content

 Grant County, WisconsinEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
-The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
+Rice Lake is a shallow lake at 5 ft maximum depth, which means it warms quickly, mixes constantly, and amplifies nutrient inputs.
 At 73 acres, Rice Lake sits below the Wisconsin median: a small water where shoreline activity has an outsized effect on water quality.
 Rice Lake sits at rank 2 of 3 in Grant County, in the lower half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2024-10-28.
 Grade methodology: LakeGrade methodology.